 Because accountants have limited technical interests and because of technical jealousies I suggest economists be used to develop and use KPIs.
 They have the advantage of training in forecasting and some background often in accounting.
 They are not used but represent a great potential.
 They are also likely to be objective.

 I believe the finance team, HR, IT, economists, etc, all could participate in the project team, and be the team to monitor this on an ongoing basis.
 It all depends on the skill level of the individuals.
-See Step two (page 44-49) for selecting the KPI team in my book.
+See chapter 9 in Key Performance Indicators, 3rd edition.

-Are there large companies you have converted successfully to your method from an already implemented Harvard BSC?
+Are there large companies you have converted successfully to your method from an already implemented BSC?

 My work has been out there for over 10 years.
 I know organizations are using it from the calls I get.
 I was asked once to fly to Melbourne to visit a company that was three-quarters of the way in implementing my concepts.
 I no longer do project consultancy, as it is not my strength.
 My focus is to sell the vision and offer a practical way forward in which in-house teams can be empowered to operate.
 My role now is as a mentor and facilitator and I seek to work with other facilitators who will become certified and able to access all my intellectual property.
 See www.davidparmenter.com